-Time to first comment is the average time in hours from when pull requests are created to when they receive their first comment, rounded to the nearest tenth of an hour.
+Time to first comment is the average time in hours between when pull requests are created to when they receive their first comment, rounded to the nearest tenth of an hour.

 Who can use this?

-Note: If your Pull request tracking is set to First commented, your Time to first comment will always be zero.
+Note: If you set Pull request tracking to First commented, your Time to first comment will always be zero.
 Change this setting on the configurations page.

 In this article